LinQinLiang/SSAH-adversarial-attack/README.md

 ![example](https://github.com/LinQinLiang/SSAH-adversarial-attack/blob/main/imgs/img.png)

 ***Results on CIFAR10***
+Here we offer some experiment results.
+You can get more results in our paper.
 -
 |  Name   | Knowledge  |  ASR(%)  |  L2 |  Linf | FID | LF | Paper |
 |  ----  | ----  |  ----  | ----  |   ----  | ----  |   ----  | ----  |